 Clinical trials show that Wegovy can support weight loss when combined with lifestyle changes, like increased physical activity and a healthy diet.
 [1]

-These are our Wegovy diet tips:
+These are our Wegovy diet plan tips for long-term success:

 Fibre + complex carbohydrates